Computer Science & Computer Engineering Department (CS/CPE/CT)

 Introduction to Assembler Programming, C Programming and Computer Organization

 This course involves programming in machine, assembler and C languages and an introduction to computer organization.
 Machine language, assembler language and computer organization topics include basic instruction types, data representation, addressing modes, registers, the ALU, computer memory, and interrupt handling.
 C languages topics include control structures, data types, arrays, structs, files, pointers, dynamic memory, compiling and linking.
-Prerequisite: CS 120; CS 225 or MTH 225.
+Prerequisite: CS 220.
 Offered Fall, Spring.

 CS 272 Cr.3